i1li/PyHTCC_web/README.md

 A JavaScript web thermostat control built on a minimal Flask server using [PyHTCC](https://github.com/csm10495/pyhtcc), a Python library for interfacing with Honeywell Total Connect Comfort (TCC) thermostats.

-Limitations Addressed: The Honeywell app only alows 4 schedule timeslots, 1 saved schedule, and timeslots can only be in intervals of 15 minutes.
+Limitations Addressed: The Honeywell app only alows 1 saved schedule, 4 schedule timeslots per day, and must be in intervals of 15 minutes.

 ## Features
 - Unlimited schedule timeslots with 1 minute increments